ctds-usyd/library-webscraping/_episodes/04-lxml.md

 - "Creating a two-step scraper to first extract URLs, visit them, and scrape their contents"
 - "Storing the extracted data"
 keypoints:
-- "requests is a Python library that helps downloading web pages"
+- "`requests` is a Python library that helps downloading web pages."
-- "lxml is a Python library that parses HTML/XML and evaluates XPath/CSS selectors"
+- "`lxml` is a Python library that parses HTML/XML and evaluates XPath/CSS selectors."
-- "A scraper involves code which identifies the set of URLs to scrape, and other code which extracts some elements from a page"
+- "A scraper can be divided into: identifying the set of URLs to scrape; extracting some elements from a page; and transforming them into a useful output format."
 - "It is important but challenging to be resilient to variation, by automatically validating and manually inspecting your extractions."
 ---